la10736/rstest/README.md

 ```

 The core idea is that every input arguments of your test function will
 be resolved by call a function with the same name.
-You can also use
-`mut` argument or generic types.

 Example:

 ```rust